mschumann15/Flix/README.md

-# Project 2 - FlixDemo03
+# Project 2 - Flix

 **FlixDemo03** is a movies app displaying box office and top rental DVDs using [The Movie Database API](http://docs.themoviedb.apiary.io/#).